skellis46/slipbox/improvisation and the threshold of the self.md

 - have to mention flow here
 - lot of work looking at skill, flow, cognition, automaticity (e.g. meshed architecture by Christensen et al 2016)

+## put somewhere

+The focus is intentionally narrow and equates to an analysis of brief moments in time. -- doubt this is useful now

 ## experiences of the threshold / methods?